Dr Katie Beswick

 ◦ Street Performance

 Recent and On-Going Research

-I am interested in understanding how arts practices create, sustain and challenge our perecptions of the world.
+I am interested in understanding how arts practices create, sustain and challenge our perceptions of the world.
 I am especially intersted in social class, and the ways class intervenes in art, performance and other cultural practices.

 I have collaborated with the theatre company Phakama to analyse the outcomes of our project, 'Ten in a Bed' - where we worked with under 5s and their families in Tower Hamlets, London, using arts-based workshops to enhance literacy.

 I worked with academics from the University of Leeds, the Open University and Freie Universität Berlin on the 'Postcolonial Cities' project, resulting in an international conference held at the University of Leeds (2012) and a special issue of the peer-reviewed journal 'Interventions' (2015).

 I have worked with numerous instiutions to develop and deliever performance projects with students, including National Coal Mining Museum England, Thackray Medical Museum and the Montgomery School, Exeter.

 I am interested in hearing from students wanting to develop projects on issues of space and class, class and representation, education, housing, sex and desire, and street performance culture.

 If you have an idea for a research project and would like to work with me please send a 500 word proposal to email@example.com.